wkoszek/me/source/blog/2012-04-27-freebsd_good_proposal.md

 vary in how they treat their students and participants.
-Having said that, over the years of GSoC participation I've had a chance to interact with other teams, and their experiences and the approach are similar to FreeBSD's in how the communitate, help and judge students.
+Having said that, over the years of GSoC participation I've had a chance to interact with other teams, and their experiences and the approach are similar to FreeBSD's in how the communicate, help and judge students.

 Please note that even within [FreeBSD](http://www.freebsd.org) we always have several developers with administrator's roles and they review proposals as well.